I'VE FOUND A HEDGEHOG IN NEED OF HELP

 A) CONTACT US

-If you have found a hedgehog that needs help, and you are located close enough to drive to Harpenden in Hertfordshire, please call us on 07999 573513 (10am-6pm any day of the week).
+If you have found a hedgehog that needs help, and you are located close enough to drive to Harpenden in Hertfordshire, please call us on 07999 573513 (10am-6pm).
+We also try to rescue hedgehogs at the weekends but this is not always possible.

 B) CONTACT BHPS